-- 2017 Recipients of the ASH Honorific Awards and Mentor Awards
+- 2019 ASH Honorific and Mentor Award recipients

-- 2017 ASH Standing Committee Chairs and Editors
+- 2019 ASH Standing Committee chairs and editors

-- 2017 ASH Annual Meeting Special Lecturers (includes honorific award winners in the current year.
+- 2019 ASH Annual Meeting special lecturers (includes Honorific Award winners in the current year)

-Disclosure information for each speaker must be submitted to ASH with the application.
+Disclosure information for each chair, speaker, and panelist must be submitted to ASH with the application.
 There are no exceptions.

 FSS participants (chairs, speakers, panelists, etc.) can participate in only one symposium.
 It is the responsibility of the FSS organizers to ensure that their speakers have not committed to speak at another symposium before submitting the application.
 If ASH receives two applications listing the same speaker, the symposium with the lower score will be rejected.